tyson-swetnam/usgs-uav-webinar/PITCHME.md

 - Add your own Docker containers as "Tools"
 - Build "Apps" with interfaces for users (equivalent command-line interface execution)
-- Create a sequenced workflow by chaining one app to another in an automated workflow.
+- Create a sequenced workflow by chaining one app to another in an automated workflow

 +++